 Venice from London – London from Venice

-(2024) is part of a series of works in which the relationship between the landscapes we inhabit and our perception of territory is explored.
-This project is connected to my series of works Local Color is a Foreign Invention where I study the nuances of the sky in different geographical areas based on historical artistic representations, linking diverse artists and periods, and addressing themes such as identity, colonialism, and climate change.
+(2024) is part of a series of works in which I explore the relationship between the landscapes we inhabit and our perception of territory.
+This project is connected to my series Local Color is a Foreign Invention studying the nuances of the sky in different geographical areas based on historical artistic representations, linking diverse artists and periods, and addressing themes such as identity, colonialism, and envirinment.

 Venice from London – London from Venice (2024).
 20,5 x 40,8 cm.